 - b.
 Payments of benefits Pre-tax savings and earnings thereon and Roth 401(k) savings and earnings thereon are available only for withdrawal at termination of employment or age 591⁄2, except under certain financial hardship conditions.
 Rollover withdrawals are permitted at any time.
-Terminated employees with a vested account balance of more than \$1,000 (including any unpaid loan balance) may defer distribution until age 70 1⁄2 (age 72 if the participant was born after June 30, 1949).
+Terminated employees with a vested account balance of more than \$1,000 (including any unpaid loan balance) may defer distribution until age 701⁄2 (age 72 if the participant was born after June 30, 1949).
 Vested company contributions and earnings are available for withdrawal upon vesting.
 A participant who terminates employment for any reason, and who, on the effective date of termination, had two or more years continuous service, is entitled to receive his or her entire account balance, including (for certain bargaining units) all Retirement Account contributions.
-A participant who terminates employment for any reason, and who, or Retirement Account contributions (if applicable to the bargaining units) unless termination is by reason of permanent layoff, total and permanent disability, or death.
-Forfeiture occurs as of the date on which the participant (i) receives a distribution of the entire vested portion of his account under the Plan, or (ii), if earlier, the date when five consecutive one-year breaks in continuous service occurs. - c.
-Forfeited accounts Any forfeited nonvested company contributions (\$251 thousand in 2021 and \$114 thousand in 2020) from the Retirement Account contributions (and earnings thereon) are accumulated in an account and may be applied to reduce any subsequent company contributions required under the Plan an forfeitures on or after January 1, 2015 may be applied to administrative expenses of the Plan.
-In 2021, company contributions were reduced by \$1,123,000 from forfeited nonvested accounts.
-In 2020, there were no reductions from forfeited nonvested accounts. - d.
+A participant who terminates employment for any reason, and who, or the Retirement Account contributions (if applicable to the bargaining unit) unless termination is by reason of permanent layoff, total and permanent disability, or death.
+Forfeiture occurs as of the date on which the participant (i) receives a distribution of the entire vested portion of his account under the Plan, or (ii), if earlier, the date when five consecutive one-year breaks in continuous service. - c.
+Forfeited accounts Any forfeited nonvested company contributions (\$129 thousand in 2022 and \$251 thousand in 2021) from the Retirement Account contributions (and earnings thereon) are accumulated in an account and may be applied to reduce any subsequent company contributions required under the Plan or administrative expenses of the Plan.
+In 2022 and 2021, company contributions were reduced by \$0.1 million and \$1.1 million, respectively, from forfeited nonvested accounts. - d.
 Participant accounts Investment elections and percentage of savings elections may be changed at any time.
 Investments in 1 percent increments may be transferred daily.
 Transfer requests made before the time the market closes on a day stock markets are open are processed after markets close that same day.
 All other transfer requests are processed after markets close on the next day that the stock markets are open.
 Transfers are permitted daily but may be subject to fund specific restrictions and limited by other pending transfers.